OpenKore/openkore/plugins/needs-review/busFollow/trunk/doc/README.txt

-busFollow is ideal for a party of master and slave, because it improves a lot the checking of the current place of master and helps finding him it doesn't follow him when the slave is autostoraging, or autobuying and that stuff VERY RECOMMEDED for party of master and slave
+busFollow is ideal for a party of master and slave, because it improves a lot the checking of the current place of master and helps finding him it doesn't follow him when the slave is autostoraging, or autobuying and that stuff VERY RECOMMENDED for party of master and slave

 How to Install: